betajippity/betajippity.github.io/_posts/2021-09-07-neon-vs-sse.md

 Since the most common splitting factor in production CPU cases in a 4-wide split, and since SSE and Neon are both 4-wide vector instruction sets, I think the core simultaneous single-ray-4-box intersection test is a perfect example case to look at!
 To start off, we need an efficient intersection test between a single ray and a single axis-aligned bounding box.
-I'll be using the commonly utilized solution by [[Williams et al.]](https://doi.org/10.1080/2151237X.2005.10129188) 2005; improved techniques with better precision [[Ize 2013]](http://jcgt.org/published/0002/02/02/) and more generalized flexibility [[Majercik 2018]](http://jcgt.org/published/0007/03/04/) do exist, but I'll stick with the original Williams approach in this post to keep things simple.
+I'll be using the commonly utilized solution by Williams et al. [[2005]](https://doi.org/10.1080/2151237X.2005.10129188); improved techniques with better precision [[Ize 2013]](http://jcgt.org/published/0002/02/02/) and more generalized flexibility [[Majercik 2018]](http://jcgt.org/published/0007/03/04/) do exist, but I'll stick with the original Williams approach in this post to keep things simple.

 **Test Program Setup**